msaw328/msaes/examples/ofb_pipe/README.md

 To decrypt data swap `infile` and `outfile` around and add `-d` as the third argument.

-Input and output might also be network sockets when piped from/to netcat or other similar commands.
-Example commands used to send input from one terminal to the output of another terminal, potentially on another machine, through an encrypted TCP tunnel (both parties must obviously use the same preshared `keyfile.secret`):
+Input and output could also be network sockets when piped from/to netcat or other similar commands.
+Example commands used to send input from one terminal to the output of another terminal, potentially on another machine, through an encrypted TCP tunnel could look like this:

 ```
 # receiving (listening)